-The property forms part of a tenement.
+The property forms part of a block of flats.
 It has been assumed that maintenance/repair costs of the common parts of the building, including any common repair matters detailed within this report, will be shared equitably between the co-proprietors.
 This matter, together with any factoring arrangements in place, should be confirmed.